Back to blog

 Quick Answer: What Should Ecommerce Cloud Performance Optimization Include?

-Ecommerce cloud performance optimization should include storefront Core Web Vitals, product listing and search latency, cart and checkout p95 response time, payment and inventory integration resilience, CDN and cache rules, database query tuning, autoscaling warmup, queue capacity, observability, load testing, rollback planning, and launch-day dashboards.
+Ecommerce cloud performance optimization should include storefront Core Web Vitals, product listing and search latency, cart and checkout p95 response time, payment and inventory integration resilience, CDN and cache rules, database query tuning, autoscaling warmup, queue capacity, observability, realistic load testing, rollback planning, and launch-day dashboards.
 The goal is a measurable readiness plan for the flows that directly affect conversion and order completion.

 Why Ecommerce Performance Is Different From Generic Cloud Tuning